-Cortland and Chicago River Tax Increment Financing Redevelopment Area Project and Plan Chicago, Illinois - November 30, 2018
+Cortland and Chicago River Tax Increment Financing Redevelopment Area Project and PlanPage 6Chicago.
+Illinois - November 30, 2018, Revised March 7, 2019, Revised April 3, 2019Page 6

-- 2. On a reasonable, comprehensive and integrated basis to ensure that blight factors are eliminated; and - 3.
+- On a coordinated rather than piecemeal basis to ensure that land use, access and circulation, parking, public services and urban design are functionally integrated and meet present-day principles and standards; - 2.
+On a reasonable, comprehensive and integrated basis to ensure that blight factors are eliminated; and - 3.
 Within a reasonable and defined time period so that the Project Area may contribute productively to the economic vitality of the City.